-With the blessing of FEI, the objective for ITPF is to continue to develop the sport worldwide and increase the membership in order to bring it closer to official recognition by the International Olympic Committee (IOC) for inclusion in the Olympic summer programs.
+The objective for ITPF is to continue to develop tent pegging worldwide and increase the membership to bring it closer to official recognition by the International Olympic Committee (IOC) for inclusion in the Olympic summer programme.
 The Olympic Council of Asia already includes tent pegging as an official sport.
-ITPF are also responsible for jury trainings, rider training courses and the setting of rules and regulations.
+ITPF are also responsible for jury training, rider training courses and the setting of rules and regulations.
 ITFP organise and oversee competitions.
 The first world cup was held in Muscat in 2014, which was won by South Africa.